Geographic Coverage

 Greeley

-Weld County's largest city offers some of the strongest yield on the Front Range, driven by energy, agriculture, UNC enrollment, and consistent demand spillover from pricier northern Colorado markets.
-A compelling value-add opportunity often overlooked by institutional capital.
+Weld County's largest city offers some of the strongest yield on the Front Range, driven by energy, agriculture, UNC enrollment, and consistent demand spillover from northern Colorado markets.
+Strong fundamentals and an active value-add inventory make it one of Colorado's most compelling multifamily markets.

 330K+ MSA